 EDKINS, Raymond J. 1176.
 Private KEH.
 Enlisted 14/07/1915.
 Discharged 24/02/1919.
 Entitled to British War and Victory Medals.

 EDWARDS, Albert.
 Lieutenant.
 Name commemorated on the Kilkenny War Memorial, MacDonagh Station, Dublin Road, Kilkenny, Ireland.
 Medal Index Card or Medal Roll entry not located.

 EDWARDS, Frederick.
 1266.
 Serjeant.
 3rd Troop, 'A' Squadron.
-From Bolivia.
-Private 'A' Squadron.
-Anglo-Argentinian Railway staff.
-Not entitled to British War Medal and Victory Medal.
 Discharged 31/05/1919.
+Entitled to British War Medal and Victory Medal but Medal Index Card noted medals to be destroyed.
+Returned from Bolivia to enlist and was an Anglo-Argentinian Railway staff member.
 Lived in South America post-war and attended third KEH re-union in South American in 1945.

 EDWARDS, Harry.
 779. Corporal.
 Entered France 20/10/1915.
 Discharged 4/04/1919.
 Corporal H. Edwards, King Edward’s Horse, late Loyal North Lancashire Regiment.
 Queen’s South Africa 1899-1902, 2 clasps, Cape Colony, South Africa 1902 (7618 Pte., L.N.
 Lanc.
 Regt.); 1914-15 Star (779 Pte., K. Edw.
 H.); British War and Victory Medals (779 Cpl., K. Edw.
 H.).
 Medals sold at auction by Dix Noonan Webb, UK, March 2015 and photograph shown with their courtesy.